SpeedCodeNpo/ng-exercises/README.md

 ### Assignment goals :
 - Practice using RxJs vanilla:
     - Create an Observable with :
-      - Next & Complete & Error
+      - Next , Complete & Error functions.
-      - Synchronous Emissions
+      - Synchronous Emissions.
-      - Asynchronous Emissions
+      - Asynchronous Emissions.
-      - Teardown function
+      - Teardown function.
     - Then practice on subscription:
       - Subscribe with an Observer object
       - Unsubscribe using a setTimeout